-The COVID-19 pandemic in 2020 reversed these gains.
-The deficit widened substantially due to emergency fiscal support and a contraction in economic activity.
-The impact was more severe in Croatia, given its strong dependence on value-added tax, which accounts for more than half of total tax revenues.
-Lockdowns significantly reduced consumption and, thereby, VAT revenues.
-In addition, two major 2020 earthquakes, one in Zagreb in March and the other in Petrinja in December, created additional fiscal pressures, requiring large-scale public expenditure on emergency relief and reconstruction.
-Together with precautionary borrowing in an environment of heightened uncertainty, these factors raised the debt ratio to 86\% of GDP.
-From 2021 onwards, public debt resumed a downward trajectory, supported by economic recovery, stronger fiscal revenues, and the effect of inflation on nominal GDP.
-The ratio declined to 78\% in 2021, 69\% in 2022, 62\% in 2023, and 58\% in 2024, thereby returning below the Maastricht reference value of 60\%.
+The COVID-19 pandemic hit in 2020 and undid much of the fiscal progress achieved in the preceding years.
+Emergency spending and a sharp contraction in economic activity widened the deficit substantially.
+The blow was particularly hard for Croatia, where value-added tax accounts for more than half of total tax revenues and lockdowns compressed consumption sharply.
+Two major earthquakes that year, one in Zagreb in March and another in Petrinja in December, compounded the pressure, requiring large-scale spending on emergency relief and reconstruction.
+Precautionary borrowing added to this, pushing the debt ratio to 86 per cent of GDP.
+From 2021 onwards, economic recovery, stronger fiscal revenues, and the effect of inflation on nominal GDP pulled the ratio down to 78 per cent in 2021, 69 per cent in 2022, 62 per cent in 2023, and 58 per cent in 2024, falling back below the Maastricht reference value of 60 per cent.

-An important technical aspect of public debt dynamics is the divergence between the annual deficit and the change in debt.
-In principle, the government deficit in a given year should correspond to an equivalent increase in debt, while a surplus should reduce debt.
-In practice, however, debt developments are also shaped by operations outside the annual budget balance.
-This difference is captured by the Stock–Flow Adjustment (SFA), which records transactions and accounting operations that affect the debt stock without being part of the reported deficit \parencite{Galinec2018}.
-Typical examples include the assumption of state-owned enterprise debt, the provision of loans to public entities, or the government's net acquisition of financial assets.
-Valuation changes and debt reclassifications are also included, while in the past, exchange rate movements influenced the value of foreign-currency-denominated debt.
-This has changed in 2023, as Croatia’s public debt is now entirely denominated in euros.
+An important technical aspect of public debt dynamics is the divergence between the annual deficit and the change in debt stock.
+In principle, a government deficit should correspond to an equivalent increase in debt, and a surplus to a reduction.
+In practice, debt developments also depend on operations outside the budget balance, a difference captured by the Stock-Flow Adjustment (SFA), which records transactions and accounting operations that affect the debt stock without passing through the reported deficit \parencite{Galinec2018}.
+Typical examples include the assumption of state-owned enterprise debt, loans extended to public entities, and the government's net acquisition of financial assets.
+Valuation changes and debt reclassifications also contribute.
+Exchange rate movements were a factor in the past, given the share of foreign-currency-denominated debt, but this ceased to be relevant when Croatia joined the euro area in 2023.